soniachagusia/AirBnB_clone_v4/README.md

-AirBnB_clone_v2 updated to AirBnB_clone_v3
+AirBnB_clone_v3 updated to AirBnB_clone_v4

 AUTHORS
-Sonia Chagusia(navalayochagusia@gmail.com)
+Sonia Chagusia(navalayochagusia@gmail.com) and MichaelGnaho@github.com

 In this version of the AirBnB Clone project, I have added the following features:

-- Feature 1: Description of feature 1.
-- Feature 2: Description of feature 2.
-- Improvement: Description of improvements made to existing codebase.
+## New Contributions
+- Added new features to improve user experience.
+- Enhanced the performance of the application.
+- Updated documentation and code comments for better clarity.

-The project is a continuation of AirBnB_clone_v2 project
+The project is a continuation of AirBnB_clone_v3 project.